lucky7xx/datavruti/readme.md

-# DataVruti Website Revamp (Next.js Project)
+# datavruti Website Revamp (Next.js Project)

 ## 📌 Overview
-DataVruti (https://www.datavruti.com) is a **hiring and recruitment agency** focused on data, analytics, and technology talent.
+datavruti (https://www.datavruti.com) is a **hiring and recruitment agency** focused on data, analytics, and technology talent.
 This project revamps the current site into a **modern, SEO-optimized, and conversion-driven** website using **Next.js**.

 The new site will: